CptGummiball/SuperHoppersWebUI/README.md

 - Restart your server to apply the settings

 ## WebUI
-- The WebUI can be accessed via a web browser with the address `yourserverip:port/ownerUUID`
+- The WebUI can be accessed via a web browser with the address `yourserverip:port`
 - You can also get a clickable link via ingame command `/sui`

 ## Contributing